wp-plugins/count-per-day/readme.txt

 1. activate the plugin through the 'Plugins' menu in WordPress
 1. after every update you have to deactivate and reactivate the plugin to update some settings!

-The activation will create or update 3 tables wp_cpd_counter, wp_cpd_counter_useronline and wp_cpd_notes.
+The activation will create or update a table wp_cpd_counter.

+The Visitors-per-Day function use 7 days as default.
+So don't surprise about a wrong value in the first week.

 **Configuration**

 See the Options Page and check the default values.
-It's easy. :)
-Install optional GeoIP database to show countries of your visitors.

-If "Auto counter" is on reads will count without any changes on template.

 == Frequently Asked Questions ==

 = Need Help?
 Find Bug? =

 read and write comments on http://www.tomsdimension.de/wp-plugins/count-per-day

 == Screenshots ==